razorboy73/django-security-tools/README.md

 - **`requirements.txt`**: Lists all Python dependencies required to run the project.

 These tools include the following applications:
-**Django MAC Address Changer**
+**MAC Address Changer**

-**Django MAC Address Changer**
+**MAC Address Changer**

-The **Django MAC Address Changer** is a sophisticated, Django-based web application designed for network engineers to manage and modify the Media Access Control (MAC) addresses of their devices seamlessly.
+The **MAC Address Changer** is a sophisticated, Django-based web application designed for network engineers to manage and modify the Media Access Control (MAC) addresses of their devices seamlessly.
 This tool is part of a broader suite of network security and engineering tools, developed to run locally and assist in everyday network management tasks.

 The application enables users to: